-How to appeal a Centene / Ambetter medication and prescription denial
+How to appeal your Centene / Ambetter medication and prescription denial

 Drug denials happen at the pharmacy benefit (PBM) layer, separate from the medical benefit.
 This guide is specific to Centene / Ambetter appeals.